poshjosh/automate-idea-to-social/docs/DEV_NOTES.md

 - Use `send_keys` (which sends the chars one by one) rather than `enter_text` Do this for websites which go the extra mile to detect bots and automated software

-- Use undetected Chrome browser by adding `browser.chrome.undetected: true` to your agent's configuration.
+- Use undetected Chrome browser by adding `browser-mode: undetected` to your agent's configuration.

 ### Requirements

-- Add `.env` file to your path.
-- No need to add `blog.env` file to your path

 #### python requirements:

-See `src/python/main/requirements.txt`
+See `src/aideas/requirements.txt`

 #### other requirements: